Get involved

 Undergraduate students

 There are many opportunities to get involved in our research.
-We accept a small number of serious, studious, and focused volunteers to help graduate students with their projects.
+We accept a small number of serious, studious, and focused students to help our graduate students with their projects, primarily through participation in experiential courses.

 • KIN 391: Research Apprenticeship